 - a.
 Receives a medical screening examination; and - b.
-Has received stabilizing treatment for an emergency medical condition and - c.
+Has received stabilizing treatment for an emergency medical condition; and - c.
 Is either: - I. Under investigation for a COVID-19 infection; or - II.
 Diagnosed with COVID-19; and - d.
-Meets the admission criteria of a COVID-19 alternate care site (ACS) or other treatment location designated by the State: - I. As determined by the hospital or freestanding emergency medical facility's attending physician; and - II.
-As confirmed by the COVID-19 ACS or other treatment location's Attending Physician or Chief Medical Officer, iii.
-COVID-19 Inpatients
+Meets the admission criteria of a COVID-19 alternate care site (ACS) or other treatment location designated by the State: - As determined by the hospital or freestanding emergency medical facility's attending physician; and - II.
+As confirmed by the COVID-19 ACS or other treatment location's Attending Physician or Chief Medical Officer.